 Matrimandir is a meditation centre in Auroville, an experimental township in the Viluppuram district.
 Matrimandir in Sanskrit means ‘Temple of the Mother’.
 It is a symbol of Auroville’s aspiration for the Divine.
 Situated close to the Banyan Tree, this huge gold-disc clad flattened globe (29mm high x 36m) wide is supported on four double-pillars.
 It’s the best place for silent concentration.
 There is an Amphitheatre at the centre of this township.

 Sri Aurobindo Ashram, Puducherry

-One of the unmissable attraction of Pondicherry is the Sri Aurobindo Ashram.
+One of the unmissable attractions of Pondicherry is the Sri Aurobindo Ashram.
 In 1910, Aurobindo settled in Pondicherry post his retirement from politics.
 On 24th November 1926, this spiritual community was formed by his disciples.
 Later, the responsibility of this Ashram was taken by his spiritual collaborator, ‘the Mother’ also known as Mirra Alfassa.
 While you tour this Ashram, silence is appreciated.
 There is a beautiful garden and spiritual books for sale inside the premises.

 Arulmigu Manakula Vinayagar Temple, Puducherry

 Close to the Sri Aurobindo Ashram lies the amazing Arulmigu Manakula Vinayagar Temple.
 It is dedicated to Lord Ganesha with splendid carvings of his different incarnations and historical events.
 An elephant named Lakshmi is the celebrity out here.
 It is a breathtaking scene to watch Lakshmi blessing the devotees through her trunk.
-Click to know why devotees, photo fanatics and experience seekers visit this unique temple of Lord Ganesha.
+Click to know why devotees, photo fanatics, and experience seekers visit this unique temple of Lord Ganesha.

 Day 4 Pondicherry